 There’s a wide variety of good shopping options in Tarpon Springs, from kitsch Florida souvenirs to high-quality Greek made products like soaps and creams.
 The town was built on sponges and that’s still a big draw of Tarpon Springs today.
-Each time we visit Tarpon Springs we purchase some sponges to take home.
+Every time we visit Tarpon Springs we purchase some sponges to take home and to give as gifts.
 If you want sponges to wash yourself with, pay a little extra for the wool sponges, which are softer.

 Swing into Leather Outlet for great deals on jewelry (including emeralds from Colombia), along with beautiful leather wallets starting at $10 and leather bags.
 You can also stock up on Greek olive oil and other goodies from overseas for reasonable prices.

 The Tarpon Springs Historic Train Depot was built over 100 years.
 It’s no longer a train station but now serves as a museum managed by the Tarpon Springs Area Historical Society.
 The Tarpon Springs Area Historical Society promotes the research and preservation of artifacts, relics and historical points of interest in the Tarpon Springs area.

 Tarpon Springs is the oldest town in Pinellas county.
 The train depot previously served as the cultural meeting point of the town, where people came to see who was coming and going.
 There’s a lot to learn at the Tarpon Springs Historical Society, which also documents the separate ticket windows for whites and blacks under Jim Crowe laws.
 The museum aims to further educational and cultural development; while preserving materials, information and historical artifacts for future generations.